ray-project/ray/doc/source/data/creating-datasets.rst

 data processing frameworks such as :ref:`Dask <dask-on-ray>`, :ref:`Spark <spark-on-ray>`, :ref:`Modin <modin-on-ray>`, and :ref:`Mars <mars-on-ray>`.

-The common paradigm used by
-these conversions is to send out Ray tasks converting each Dask/Spark/Modin/Mars data partition to a format that Datasets can understand (if needed), and using the futures representing the return value of those conversion tasks as the ``Dataset`` block futures.
-If the upstream framework's data partitions are already in a format that Datasets understands (e.g. Arrow or Pandas), Datasets will elide the conversion task and will instead reinterpret those data partitions directly as its blocks.
+These conversions work by running Ray tasks converting each Dask/Spark/Modin/Mars data partition to a block format supported by Datasets (copying data if needed), and using the futures representing the return value of those conversion tasks as the ``Dataset`` block futures.

 .. note::